onesine/react-tailwindcss-select/README.md

 [![](https://img.shields.io/badge/developed%20with-Yarn%202-blue)](https://github.com/yarnpkg/berry)

 # React tailwindcss select
-React-tailwindcss-select is a simple component ready to be inserted in your project.
+React-tailwindcss-select is a simple component ready to be inserted into your project.
 This component inspired by [React-select](https://react-select.com) is a select input made with [Tailwindcss](https://tailwindcss.com/) and [React](https://reactjs.com).

 ## Features
-- Select field of a single item
+- Select the field of a single item
 - Selection field for multiple items
 - Optional button to clear the field
 - Optional search for an item